rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 **Problem:**

-We have now our oracle network and we are protected :
+We have now our oracle network and we are protected:

 - Against a malicious node thanks to the signature,
 - Against a failure with the sender node thanks to the backup.

-> But what happens if the data source goes down ?
+> But what happens if the data source goes down?

 ### Step 5 - Source liveness

-If the nodes fetch information form the same website/data source, the oracle will no longer be able to retrieve the information if the original data source breaks down.
+If the nodes fetch information from the same website/data source, the oracle will no longer be able to retrieve the information if the original data source breaks down.

 For example, the exchange FTX was used by several oracles, including Chainlin.
-When the exchange crashed, the price from the exchange could no longer be considered reliable.
+When the exchange crashed, the price of the exchange could no longer be considered reliable.

 Solution: the oracle has to fetch information from multiple websites to avoid a single point of failure.